-Work-based learning, school to work cooperative opportunities and apprenticeship for AYES (Automotive Youth Education Systems) students are available with many of CTE's local partnering buisinesses such as Heritage Ford & Toyota, Almartin Volvo, Automaster and Shearer Chevrolet.
+Work-based learning, school to work cooperative opportunities and apprenticeship for AYES (Automotive Youth Education Systems) students are available with many of CTE's local partnering businesses such as Heritage Ford & Toyota, Almartin Volvo, Automaster, Goss Dodge, Lucky Trailer Sales and Shearer Chevrolet.

 What's Next / Employment in the Field